uehaj/buffalo-wifirouter-control/README.md

 ```
 # Web interface

 Following CGIs are web interfaces of this scripts.
-You can setup web server on your inhouse PC orservers (It is very good idea to run them on Raspberry pi based microserver!)
+You can setup web server on your PC or home servers in your LAN (It is very good idea to run them on Raspberry pi based microserver!)

 ```
 index.cgi